-We provide various types of English language training courses as well as training courses for other foreign languages, including German, Japanese, French, Korean and Spanish.
+We provide various types of English language training courses as well as training courses for other foreign languages, including German, Japanese, French, Korean, Italian and Spanish.

 English language training courses is a primary component of our language training courses.
 Many employers in China, including foreign-invested enterprises, multinational corporations' branch offices as well as domestic enterprises involved in international business transactions or the tourism industry, require their employees to have a high level of English proficiency.
 Our English for adults program offers courses designed to teach and improve students' English writing, reading, listening and speaking skills.
 Our schools and learning centers also have language labs at which our students can listen to and recite spoken passages on CDs and audio tapes to improve their listening and speaking skills.
 A typical course lasts for 6 to 12 weeks with classroom instruction 1 to 4 times per week for 1.5 to 4 hours per visit.
 We also offer more intensive and condensed versions of our courses, in particular during the summer months when many academic institutions are on summer break.
-The sizes of our English for adults courses typically range from 6 to approximately 100 students per class.
+The sizes of our English courses for adults typically range from 6 to approximately 100 students per class.

-In our fiscal year ended May 31, 2014, we had approximately 158,000 student enrollments in our English for adults courses and approximately 28.9%, 21.0% and 15.0% of the total enrollments were for courses taught in Beijing, Guangzhou and Shanghai, respectively.
-Course fees for our English for adults courses range from approximately RMB300 to approximately RMB6,000 per course.
+In our fiscal year ended May 31, 2015, we had approximately 125,000 student enrollments in our English courses for adults and approximately 32.7%, 16.6% and 9.8% of the total enrollments were for courses taught in Beijing, Shanghai and Guangzhou, respectively.
+Course fees for our English courses for adults range from approximately RMB300 to approximately RMB6,000 per course.